Relaxed Multirate Infinitesimal Step Methods for Initial-Value Problems: Relaxed Multirate Infinitesimal Step Methods

 While there exist multiple choices for $\lam{b}{f}$ that satisfy the above criteria, we select

-There are two significant benefits of this choice: due to its structured form this choice of $\lam{b}{f}$ may be used for arbitrary multirate factors $m$, and this particular structure results in a dramatic simplification of the order conditions \eqref{eq:RMIS_fast_order1}-\eqref{eq:RMIS_fast_order4d}, as seen in the following Lemma.
+There are three significant benefits of this choice: due to its structured form this choice of $\lam{b}{f}$ may be used for arbitrary multirate factors $m$, this choice of $\lam{b}{f}$ ensures that the resulting multirate method conserves linear invariants, and this particular structure results in a dramatic simplification of the order conditions \eqref{eq:RMIS_fast_order1}-\eqref{eq:RMIS_fast_order4d}, as seen in the following Lemma.

 \begin{lemma} Suppose that the coefficients $\lam{b}{f}$ are chosen as in equation \eqref{eq:RMIS_bf}, and that the inner Butcher table $T_I$ has explicit first stage (i.e.~the first entry of $c^I$ and the first row of $A^I$ are identically zero).
 Then the following identities hold: